dprojects/getDimensions/Docs/README.md

     ![pads002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads002.png)

     **Note:** Normally, when You are creating Pad object, the related Sketch object should be in the "Pad folder" (object content).
-If You do not have such tree structure, please make sure each Pad object has the correct reference in the `profile` structure.
-Sketch dimensions are getting from Pad, exactly from `.Profile[0].Constraints[8].Value` and `.Profile[0].Constraints[9].Value`.
+If You do not have such tree structure, please make sure each Pad object has the correct reference in the `Profile` structure.
+Sketch dimensions are getting from Pad, exactly from `.Profile[0].Shape.OrderedEdges[0].Length` and `.Profile[0].Shape.OrderedEdges[1].Length`.
 The last dimension is getting from Pad as well, but this time, exactly from `.Length.Value`.
-So, the key point it that, those values needs to be accessible and correct to get it to work.
+So, the key point it that, the values needs to be accessible and correct to get it to work.

 * You can also create global furniture dimensions in a separate spreadsheet that gives You the ability to change the global furniture size later: